cribskip/esp8266_poolstar/README.md

 and maybe others.
 Please open an issue if you think yours may be compatible so we can check.

 # Goal
-Control and query our new heat pump and integrate it to the spa controller
+Control and query our new heat pump and later integrate it to the spa controller (will be seperate repo)

 # Images
 ![Prototype](https://github.com/cribskip/esp8266_poolstar/blob/main/images/Prototype.jpg)
 for other pictures, please check our the images directory.

 # Remarks / ToDos
+- [ ] Finish reversing
+- [ ] Finisch Hardware
+- [ ] Make docs readable ;-)

 # Hardware
   * ESP8266